Information Technology Law

 Yet the U.S. and increasingly foreign and international laws and legal systems can be thorny obstacles to business success.
 Consider:

-- Companies are spending thousands and millions on legal compliance now in areas such as privacy and security compliance with new laws such as the European Union's General Data Protection Regulation and the upcoming California Consumer Privacy Act.
+- Companies are spending thousands and millions on legal compliance now in areas such as privacy and security compliance with new laws such as the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), which became effective on January 1, 2020.
 Very few lawyers know much about data privacy.
 And even fewer are well-versed in the technology, business processes, and professional standards of the information security field.
-How do you get legal help to stay out of trouble with government regulators while managing compliance efficiently?
+How do you get legal help to stay out of trouble with government regulators while managing compliance efficiently and cost-effectively?

 - When the data breach occurs, when the robot or autonomous vehicle has an accident, or when someone suspects bias in your company's artificial intelligence software, who will help you run an investigation and connect you with experts in the field who can support your investigation?
 Does your general business lawyer know anything about investigating data exfiltration?
 About examining algorithmic bias?
 How robots can fail?
 Sure, you can hire experts in these fields directly.
 But the law recognizes an "attorney-client privilege" protection, which prevents the other side's lawyer from asking you questions about what you said to your lawyer and vice versa.
 If you hire an expert investigator without an attorney involved, the other side's lawyer can ask about the investigator's calls and meetings with you without restriction.
 The protection of the attorney-client privilege would not apply.